Ontario Graduate Scholarship (OGS) Program

 - Academic training and relevant work experience (co-op included)

-- Professional and extracurricular interactions and collaborations with supervisors, colleagues, and peers (e.g. teaching, mentoring, supervising, project managing, chairing committees, organising conferences/meetings, elected positions, etc.)
+- Professional and extracurricular interactions and collaborations with supervisors, colleagues, and peers (e.g. teaching, mentoring, supervising, project managing, chairing committees, organizing conferences/meetings, elected positions, etc.)

 Students are limited in the number of years that they may hold an OGS.

 Master's students may receive the scholarship for a maximum of two years.
 Doctoral students may receive the scholarship for a maximum of four years.
 Both are subject to a lifetime maximum of six years per student.

 In addition, OGS guidelines restrict students to a lifetime maximum of six years of government-funded awards and prohibit students from holding an OGS and another government-funded award concurrently.

 - Ontario Graduate Scholarship Program (OGS)